Red Ocean Canvas

-How to use the Red Ocean Strategy Template
+How to Use the Red Ocean Canvas Template?

 A Red Ocean Strategy refers to competing in an existing market space where competition is intense, and industry boundaries are well-defined.